 Selenium and vitamin D deficiencies have been associated with developing TED.

-It’s important to understand the different risk factors for TED to prevent and manage it effectively.
+It’s important to understand the risk factors for TED to prevent and manage it effectively.
 Knowing how genetics and other health conditions interact can help people at risk take steps to lower their chances of developing TED.
 Being aware and catching the disease early can lead to better results, ease symptoms, and improve the overall quality of life for those living with the condition.

 On TEDhealthteam, the social network for people living with thyroid eye disease and their loved ones, members come together to ask questions, give advice, and share their stories with those who understand life with TED.